 After aging, each side is fabricated into individual retail cuts.
 The weight after this process is called the “boxed”, “take home”, or “retail” weight.
 I’ll write more on butchering instructions another time, but for now it’s important to know that after butchering, the boxed weight will be significantly less than the hanging weight.
-The percentage of the hanging weight that remains is called the “carcass cutting yield” or “yield” for short and is generally between 60% and 70% of hanging weight.
+The percentage of the hanging weight that remains is called the “carcass cutting yield” or “yield” for short and is generally around 60% of hanging weight.
 This percentage varies based on a number of factors including:

 • Bone-in vs. boneless – This will dramatically affect yield; the more boneless cuts that are made, the lower the yield.
 It will not however significantly affect the actual amount of meat you receive.